Time Compressed Non Profit Board members – Recruit & Retain Them!

 A typical nonprofit board member is often recruited from a pool of friends, relatives and colleagues, and will serve, on a median average, for four to six years.
 This makes it difficult to achieve rigorous debate at meetings (why risk conflicts with board colleagues?).
 Directors also are not as eager to thoughtfully plan for change beyond the limits of their terms.
 Besides discussing day-to-day issues, the board needs to make sure that immediate gains do not hamper long-term sustainability.

 The culture of micromanagement is frequently a remnant from the early startup years when board members may have performed operational duties.
-In some boards it becomes embedded in the culture and continues to pervade the governmental environment, allowing the board and executive committee to involve themselves in areas that should be delegated to management
+In some boards it becomes embedded in the culture and continues to pervade the governmental environment, allowing the board and executive committee to involve themselves in areas that should be delegated to management.

 The executive team is a broad partnership of peers –board members, those appointed to the executive committee and the CEO.
 The executive committee is legally responsible to act for the board between meetings–the board must ratify its decisions.
 But unchecked, the executive committee can assume dictatorial powers whose conclusions must be rubber-stamped by the board.

 Mitigating Oversight Barriers: There is often little individual board members can do to change the course when the DNA has become embedded in the organization.
 The tradition of micromanagement, for example, is hard to reverse, especially when the culture is continually supported by a succession of like-minded board chairs and CEOs.
 No single board member can move these barriers given the brevity of the board terms.
 But there are a few initiatives that three or four directors, working in tandem, can take to move the organization into a high-performance category.

-Meetings: At the top of every meeting agenda there needs to be listed at least one policy or strategy related item.
+Meetings: At the top of every meeting agenda there needs to be listed at least one policy or strategy topic.
 When the board discussion begins to wander, the chair should remind the group that they are encroaching on an area that is management’s responsibility.
 One board I observed wasted an hour’s time because the chair had failed to intercept the conversation in this manner.
 Another board agreed to change its timing of a major development event, then spent valuable meeting time suggesting formats for the new event—clearly a management responsibility to develop.

-“New Age” Board Members: While millennial managers are causing consternation in some nonprofit and business organizations, certain changes in nonprofits are noteworthy.
-Those directors in the 40- and- under age bracket need some targeted nurturing.
-I encountered a new young person who energized the board with her eagerness to try innovative development approaches.
-She was subsequently appointed to the executive committee, deepening her view of the organization and priming her for senior leadership.Board members who understand the robust responsibilities of a 21st century board need to accept responsibilities for mentoring these new age board people, despite their addictions to their electronic devices.
+“New Age” Board Members: While millennial directors may be causing consternation in some legacy-bound nonprofit and business organizations, certain changes in nonprofits are noteworthy.
+Those board members in the 40- and- under age bracket need some targeted nurturing.
+I encountered a new young person who energized the board with her eagerness to try to innovative development approaches.
+She was subsequently appointed to the executive committee, deepening her view of the organization and primed her for board chair leadership.

 By: Eugene Fram